 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Library are described in Note 1 to the financial statements.
+No new accounting policies were adopted, except for the adoption of GASB 54 - Fund Balance Classifications, and the application of existing policies was not changed during 2011.
 We noted no transactions entered into by the Library during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.